 Caring for someone with Alzheimer’s

 Caring for someone with Alzheimer’s is a labor of love.
 It can also be a source of stress when you don’t know what to expect from day to day.
-One worry that is ever present for many Alzheimer’s caregivers is the fear that their loved one will wander.
+One ever-present worry for many Alzheimer’s caregivers is the fear that their loved one will wander.

 Although no two individuals with Alzheimer’s face the same challenges, 6 in 10 people with dementia will wander from safety at some point.
 They may wander for many reasons, such as stress, agitation, the desire to look for something, or simply to take a walk or find a bathroom.